 The recommendation request returns information about the currently used context items and an array of recommendation objects in JSON or JSONP format.
 The result can be integrated into any webpage on the client side by using script code.
 To track user actions like "clickrecommended" and "rendered", use the links delivered in the response.
 For more information, see inline comments below.

-You can preview the actual responses that come from the recommendation engine and how they are rendered in the user interface.
-For more information, see Scenarios.
+You can preview the actual responses that come from the Personalization server and how they are rendered in the user interface.
+For more information, see Previewing scenario results.

 For more information about integrating recommendations in the web page, see Best practices.